Reaffirming a Car Payment during or after a Chapter 7 Petition

 Contact the Law Offices of Howard N. Sobel

 Protect your rights in a consumer bankruptcy filing in New Jersey.
-For professional and knowledgeable legal counsel with a personal touch, contact our office by e-mail or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+For professional and knowledgeable legal counsel with a personal touch, contact our office by e-mail or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 We are available evenings and weekends upon request.